KanaeM/react-native-sandbox/README.md

 # React Native Sandbox

-Used mainly for experimental purposes -- for now mainly for Android.
+Used mainly for experimental purposes -- for now mainly Android.
   - react-native run-android